polkadot-js/docs/docs/substrate/extrinsics.md

    The origin must conform to `ForceOrigin` or must be `Signed` by the asset's `owner`.

    - `id`: The identifier of the asset to be destroyed.
 This must identify an existing  asset.

-   The asset class must be frozen before calling `start_destroy`.

 ### thaw(id: `Compact<u32>`, who: `MultiAddress`)
 - **interface**: `api.tx.assets.thaw`